JoshuaLeivers/ulx-commands-for-jailbreak-7/README.md

 * [ULX](https://github.com/TeamUlysses/ulx)
 * [Jail Break 7](https://github.com/kurt-stolle/jailbreak)

+## Warning
+This version is untested and incomplete, and is subject to change at any time.
+Do not use this version on live servers.

 ## Installation
 To install this addon, extract the files from the downloaded archive to your server's `garrysmod/addons/` folder.